SpectralSequences/sseq/ext-websocket/README.md

 $ npm run serve
 ```
 Navigate to `http://localhost:8000` to view the page.
 This final command merely
-runs a webserve to serve the directory.
+runs a webserver to serve the directory.
 There are two points to take note if
 you want to serve the directory yourself.

 1. By default, most http servers do not serve `.wasm` files with the correct